se4ai/se4ai.github.io/about-motivation.md

 ---
-title: " But Why SE for AI?"
+title: " But Why Study SE for AI?"
 layout: default
 ---